MystenLabs/sui/doc/src/explore/tutorials.md

 O|X|_
  | |
 ```
-This is a chance for Player X to win!
+This is a chance for PlayerX to win!
 X now mints the winning mark at (2, 0):
 ```shell
 $ sui client call --package $PACKAGE --module TicTacToe --function send_mark_to_game --args $XCAP $ADMIN 2 0 --gas $X_GAS --gas-budget 1000
 ```